 Finally, your manufacturing business broker will finalize the transaction.
 They’ll help you through the closing process.
 Once the closing is complete, they’ll oversee the transition of the business so the seller and buyer are satisfied with the transaction.

-is a business expert of 35+ years, a 5-time successful business owner, Certified Mergers & Acquisition Professional (CM&AP), Mergers & Acquisition Master Intermediary (M&AMI), Certified Business Broker (CBB), author of 4 books, and he gives speaking presentations on request.
+is a business owner of 39+ years.
+This includes successfully owning and operating 5 businesses.
+Andrew is a Certified Mergers & Acquisition Professional (CM&AP), Mergers & Acquisition Master Intermediary (M&AMI), Lifetime Certified Business Broker (LCBB), author of 4 books, and he gives speaking presentations on request.

 YOUR SACRAMENTO CALIFORNIA BUSINESS INTERMEDIARY